ABOUT OUR SCHOOL

 High Peaks is a Core Knowledge focus school that opened in 1995.
 Teachers use dramatizations, art projects, reading and writing workshops and collaborative learning to bring the Core Knowledge Sequence to life.
 Core Knowledge uses a planned progression of specific content in history, geography, science, language arts and the fine arts.
 High Peaks recently received the National Blue Ribbon award.
 This school also offers free and tuition preschool classes that have a focus on both academic and developmental learning standards.

-High Peaks Elementary serves approximately 300 students from the communities of Boulder, Nederland, Longmont, Superior, Lafayette, Louisville and Erie in preschool through 5th grade.
+High Peaks Elementary serves approximately 300 students from the communities of Boulder, Nederland, Longmont, Superior, Lafayette, Louisville and Erie in Kindergarten through 5th Grade.

 We take pride in our many years of high academic achievement and student growth, which has been acknowledged at the state and national level with honors such as the John Irwin and Governor's Distinguished Improvement Awards from the Colorado Department of Education, and the National Blue Ribbon School Award from the U.S. Department of Education.